devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - When Amazon EC2 Auto Scaling responds to a scale in event, it terminates one or more instances.
 These instances are detached from the Auto Scaling group and enter the `Terminating` state.
 If you added an `autoscaling:EC2_INSTANCE_TERMINATING` lifecycle hook to your Auto Scaling group, the instances move from the `Terminating` state to the `Terminating:Wait` state.
 After you complete the lifecycle action, the instances enter the `Terminating:Proceed` state.
 When the instances are fully terminated, they enter the `Terminated` state.
 - If you want to keep the last logs of an EC2 from a terminated instance in Auto Scaling Group, you can dd a lifecycle hook to the Auto Scaling Group for the `autoscaling:EC2_INSTANCE_TERMINATING` event and set the default result to `CONTINUE`.
 Implement a script using an AWS Systems Manager Automation document to backup log data to an Amazon S3 bucket.
 Create an Amazon EventBridge rule that invokes a Lambda function when an instance is in the `Terminating:Wait` state.
 Configure the function to call the `SendCommand` API to run the automation document.

-## Load balancers

-- In ALB, Client Port Preservation simply preserves the source client port, allowing backend applications to see the original client-side source port.
-- In ALB, Sticky sessions enable the load balancer to bind a user's session to a specific instance, ensuring that all requests from the user during the session are sent to the same instance.
-- Use a NLB to create VPC Endpoint Services.
-## ELB

-- You can either terminate the SSL on the ELB side or on the EC2 instance.
-If you choose the former, the X.509 certificate will only be present in the ELB and if you choose the latter, the X.509 certificate will be stored inside the EC2 instance.

 ## OpsCenter

 - OpsCenter is oriented towards incident management.